 AccessAU: AccessAU is the web-enabled version of the AU administrative records system.
 Students can view their class schedules and grades, monitor degree progress, check chapel attendance and much more.
 AccessAU can be at accessau.anderson.edu/ or in MyAU.

 Academic Computer Labs: Academic computer labs are available for student use in several campus locations: Decker 347, Nicholson Library, Kissinger Learning Center and Hardacre contain computers for general academic use.
 Specialty labs are available in Foreign Language, Math/Science, Music, and Graphic Arts.

-Connecting a computer to the network: Students wanting to bring their own computer should review this list of recommended laptop specifications before making a purchase.
-Student-owned computers must meet certain requirements before they can connect to the network.
+Connecting a computer to the network: Student-owned computers must meet certain requirements before they can connect to the network.
 Check the ITS Knowledge Base for further information on instructions for connecting to the network and information on protection against malicious software.
 Students can plug into an ethernet port or connect to AUWireless and will be routed to the SafeConnect registration page.
 Read and carefully follow the on-screen directions.